Click filter to remove

 Contributor: Hymes, Dell H. | Schilling, Carol S. | Schneider, David Murray, 1918- | Lounsbury, Floyd Glenn | Nimuendajú, Curt

 Description: The Apinayé materials in the Lounsbury collection consist of materials in two sections.
 Series I contains correspondence with Dell Hymes, concerning a manuscript in German on the Apinayé by Curt Nimuendajú, and with Carol Schilling and David Schneider.
-In Series II, in the "South America" sub-series, there are a few folders beginning "Apinayé" by Lounsbury, mainly on kinship terminology.
+In Series II, in the "South America" sub-series, there are four folders beginning "Apinayé" by Lounsbury, mainly on kinship terminology.

 Collection: Floyd G. Lounsbury Papers (Mss.Ms.Coll.95)